Emerge-Lab/gpudrive/README.md

 **AgentMapObservations**

-The `AgentMapObservations` tensor of shape (num_road_objs, 4) for each agent provides information about the road objects in the range `params.observationRadius`.
+The `AgentMapObservations` tensor of shape (num_road_objs, 7) for each agent provides information about the road objects in the range `params.observationRadius`.
 All the values in this tensor are *relative to the ego agent*.
-The respective values for each `AgentMapObservations` are
+The respective values for each `AgentMapObservations` are the same as `MapObservations`.

-- `AgentMapObservations[0:2]`: The position coordinates for the road object.
-- `AgentMapObservations[2]`: The relative orientation of the road object.
-- `AgentMapObservations[3]`: The road object type.

 ## Configuring the Sim
 The `SimManager` constructor takes in a `params` object that can be used to configure various aspects of the Sim.